 Our training course gives you the chance to demonstrate these qualities, as well as giving you experience and understanding of the environment that Australian farmers work in, the sort of tasks they will expect you to do and also the work ethic and attitude they expect you to bring.

-..is that you will work for at least three months in one job, thereby achieving the required number of days to earn your second working holiday visa.
+You will be expected to commit to work for at least three months in one job, thereby achieving the required number of days to earn your second working holiday visa.

-If, for reasons beyond your control or fault, the job you are offered does not last long enough to achieve this, Visitoz will undertake to provide you with a second job that makes it possible.
+If, for reasons beyond your control or fault, the job you are offered does not last long enough to achieve 88 days, Visitoz will undertake to provide you with a second job that makes it possible.

 Most of our employers pay in line with the 'AWARD' wage structure as stipulated by Fairwork Australia.